Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-The \ce{[UO2Cl4]^{2-}} dianion in interaction with the organic ligand has been prepared in the conditions described in the experimental section.
-The sample was prepared based on the general ion-exchange mechanism~\cite{sato1972extraction, barbano1978spectrophotometric}, where in our scheme the extracting substance was Aliquate \textsuperscript{\textregistered} 336.
-Then the final compound is predicted to be the uranyl tetrachloride associated with two extractant cations of methyltrioctylammonium \ce{[{A336}]2[UO2Cl4]} as a result of an ion-exchange mechanism~\cite{reillerA336termodynamics} Interestingly, G\"{o}rller-Warland~{\etal}~\cite{B317002K} stabilized the \ce{[UO2Cl4]^{2-}} dianion in solution with tetrabutylammonium chloride (\ce{Bu4NCl}), a ligand belonging to the group of tetraalkylammonium salts as the Aliquate \textsuperscript{\textregistered} 336.
-For our purpose, the geometries of ground and luminescent states of complexes were optimized with the two tetraalkylammonium cations placed in the second sphere in a $trans$ position.
+The \ce{[UO2Cl4]^{2-}} dianion in interaction with the organic ligand has been prepared under the conditions described in the Experimental Section.
+The final compound is predicted to be the uranyl tetrachloride associated with two extractant cations of methyltrioctylammonium \ce{[{A336}]2[UO2Cl4]} as a result of an ion-exchange mechanism~\cite{reillerA336termodynamics}.
+Interestingly, G\"{o}rller-Warland~{\etal}~\cite{B317002K} stabilized the \ce{[UO2Cl4]^{2-}} dianion in solution with tetrabutylammonium chloride (\ce{Bu4NCl}), a ligand belonging to the same group of tetraalkylammonium salts as Aliquate 336.
+For our purpose, the geometries of the ground and luminescent states of both complexes were optimized by placing the two countercations in the second coordination sphere in a $trans$ position.
 The bond distances are shown in Table~\ref{table:structure_complexes}, while the vibrational frequencies are shown in Table~\ref{table:freq}.